salvoravida/recoil-toolkit/README.md

    const {loading, data, error, execute} = useAdvancedExclusiveTask();
    // ....
 }
-// ComponentA,ComponentB read from the same task instance, that is exclusive.
-So if componentA already execute the task, componentB, will see the same loading, data, error...
 ```
 ## :boom: RecoilTunnel
 RecoilTunnel capture the current recoil store instance, and allow you to use it outside of React.